jakeoreillyy/Reservr/README.md

 # Reservr

-A simple and efficient **web app for managing library book reservations**.
+A simple and efficient **full-stack web application for managing library book reservations**.

 ---